-- unconscionable conduct in trade or commerce and specific bans on unconscionable conduct in consumer and some business transactions; and
+- Unconscionable conduct in trade or commerce, and specific bans on unconscionable conduct in consumer and some business transactions

-- the making and enforcement of information standards; and
+- The making and enforcement of information standards

 These laws aim to protect consumers from such behaviour as:

-- Misleading consumers as to the nature of characteristics of goods and/or services;
+- Misleading consumers as to the nature of characteristics of good and/or services

 If you require further information regarding the impact of the Competition and Consumer Law please contact Attwood Marshall on 1800 621 071 or email [email protected].